-Top Road Trip #1 Seward Highway, AK
+Top Road Trip #1 Seward Highway, Alaska

 The Seward Highway has been called one of America’s Most Scenic Drives.
 It stretches from Anchorage to Seward and passes by glacier fed lakes, snow capped mountains and dense evergreen forests.
 The scenery is truly spectacular, especially in the summer–– prime driving time and when the wild flowers are in full bloom.

 The road from Seward to Anchorage is 127 miles, so while you could make it in under three hours, I recommend at least a half a day.
 That way you can travel at your own pace and make stops, perhaps to stretch your legs with a hike or spot wildlife, especially if those gymnastic Seward highway sheep are out scaling the mountainsides.

 You might want to budget some extra time into your trip to Utah to enjoy a scenic drive.
 Utah’s a big state with a lot to see.
 Highway 12 is a must and one of the more scenic roads in the United States.